skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ridiculous tax.
 With every trip back to Bayhaven, a new wing had been added to the keep.
 It resembled a castle more than anything, and the flags of "The Office of the Protector" flew as a King's would.
-Eomer's contempt grew every trip.
+Eomier's contempt grew every trip.

 ## Lucian